-If you’re out of touch with just how much traditional phones are costing your business, we’ve jotted down a few pointers for items that you might want to keep an eye on the next time your phone bill arrives.
-And if you’ve never considered trying an Internet-based VoIP provider such as Nextiva, Vonage or RingCentral, we’ll also cover some of the core benefits you can expect from switching to cloud-based telephony.
+If you’re out of touch with just how much traditional phones are costing your business, we’ve jotted down a few pointers for items that you might want to keep an eye on the next time your bill arrives.
+In this article, we’ll cover the following sections:

 “Deception is the hallmark of cramming.
-Crammers often rely on confusing telephone bills to trick consumers into paying for services they did not authorize or receive, or that cost more than the consumer was led to believe… The FCC has estimated that cramming has harmed tens of millions of American households.“
+Crammers often rely on confusing bills to trick consumers into paying for services they did not authorize or receive, or that cost more than the consumer was led to believe… The FCC has estimated that cramming has harmed tens of millions of American households.“